akeneo/pim-helpcenter/content/md/productivity/projects-notifications.md

 Project’s contributors and creator are notified at different steps of a project:

-1. At the project’s creation,
+1. At the project’s creation
-1. On the due date reminder: when a project is not 100% complete, 7, 3 and 1 days before due date,
+1. On the due date reminder: when a project is not 100% complete, 7, 3 and 1 days before due date
-1. At the end of the project: when a project is 100% complete.
+1. At the end of the project: when a project is 100% complete

 ::: info
 Our developer guide (aka our cookbook) contains additional information about how to customize notifications and change the number of default days for the reminder (See Customize notification).